What is mistletoe?

 - Lektinol (also called Plenosol).

-This summary discusses research done mainly with this mistletoe species.
+This summary discusses research done mainly with the European mistletoe species.

 The chemical makeup of mistletoe products varies, depending on many factors, including:

 - The type of host tree on which the mistletoe plant grows.